Hedonic treadmill

-The hedonic treadmill, also known as hedonic adaptation, is the observed tendency of humans to quickly return to a relatively stable level of happiness despite major positive or negative events or life changes.
+The hedonic treadmill, also known as hedonic adaptation, is the conjecture that humans quickly return to a relatively stable level of happiness (or sadness) despite major positive or negative events or life changes.
 According to this theory, as a person makes more money, expectations and desires rise in tandem, which results in no permanent gain in happiness.
-Philip Brickman and Donald T. Campbell coined the term in their essay "Hedonic Relativism and Planning the Good Society" (1971).
-The hedonic treadmill viewpoint suggests that wealth does not increase the level of happiness.

 Overview

-Hedonic adaptation is a process or mechanism that reduces the affective impact of emotional events.
-Generally, hedonic adaptation involves a happiness "set point", whereby humans generally maintain a constant level of happiness throughout their lives, despite events that occur in their environment.
-The process of hedonic adaptation is often conceptualized as a treadmill, since no matter how hard one tries to gain an increase in happiness, one will remain in the same place.
+Hedonic adaptation is an event or mechanism that reduces the affective impact of substantial emotional events.
+Hedonic adaptation is the supposition that there is a happiness "set point", whereby humans generally maintain a constant level of happiness throughout their lives, despite events they experience.
+The process of hedonic adaptation is conceptualized as a treadmill, since no matter how hard one tries to be happier, one will remain in the same place.

 Hedonic adaptation can occur in a variety of ways.
 Generally, the process involves cognitive changes, such as shifting values, goals, attention and interpretation of a situation.
-Further, neurochemical processes desensitize overstimulated hedonic pathways in the brain, which possibly prevents persistently high levels of intense positive or negative feelings.
-The process of adaptation can also occur through the tendency of humans to construct elaborate rationales for considering themselves deprived through a process social theorist Gregg Easterbrook calls "abundance denial".
+The process of adaptation can occur through the tendency of humans to construct elaborate rationales for considering themselves deprived through a process social theorist Gregg Easterbrook calls "abundance denial".
+Further, neurochemical processes might possibly desensitize overstimulated hedonic pathways in the brain, which possibly prevents persistently high levels of intense positive or negative feelings.